 Hear for Norfolk tries to meet the highest standards when collecting and using personal information.
 For this reason, we take any complaints we receive about this very seriously.
 We encourage people to bring it to our attention if they think that our collection or use of information is unfair, misleading or inappropriate.
 We would also welcome any suggestions for improving our procedures.

 This privacy notice was drafted with brevity and clarity in mind.
 It does not provide exhaustive detail of all aspects of Hear for Norfolk’s collection and use of personal information.
 However, we are happy to provide any additional information or explanation needed.
 Any requests for this should be sent to the address below.

 If you want to make a complaint about the way we have processed your personal information, you can contact us on firstname.lastname@example.org or 01603 404440.

 Hear for Norfolk tries to be as open as it can be in terms of giving people access to their personal information.
 Individuals can find out if we hold any personal information by making a ‘subject access request’ under the Data Protection Act 1998.
 If we do hold information about you we will:

 - tell you why we are holding it

 - tell you who it could be disclosed to, and

 - let you have a copy of the information in an intelligible form.

-To make a request to the NDA for any personal information we may hold, you need to put the request in writing addressing it to our Chief Executive, or writing to the address provided below.
+To make a request to Hear for Norfolk for any personal information we may hold, you need to put the request in writing addressing it to our Chief Executive, or writing to the address provided below.

 If you agree, we will try to deal with your request informally, for example by providing you with the specific information you need over the telephone or in person.
 If we do hold information about you, you can ask us to correct any mistakes by, once again, contacting the Chief Executive.